talrav/sudo-cat/README.md

   <img src="https://github.com/Tal-Raveh/SudoCat/blob/master/solved_10000.png" alt="Cnn1" width="200" title="CNN testing percentage"/>

   If you want to load our trained model and test it:
-    1. **Download the whole repository to a folder.**
+  1. Download the whole repository to a folder.
-    1. **Unzip "sudoku_trained-100000.part1.rar" and "sudoku_trained-100000.part2.rar" to the main folder.**
+  1. Unzip "sudoku_trained-100000.part1.rar" and "sudoku_trained-100000.part2.rar" to the main folder.
-    1. Run "main_cnn.py"
+  1. Run "main_cnn.py".

   If you want to train the model all you need to do is:
   1. Download the whole repository to a folder.
   1. Change the num_train_data and num_test_data as you wish.
   1. Open the file "main_cnn.py" and make sure to uncomment "solver = train(...)", line 91.
   1. Uncomment "solver.save(NAME)", line 95 (Not obligatory, do it only if you want to save the model).
   1. Comment line number 101, this line loads our model.